hut-ch/covid-data/README.md

 ---

 # Prerequisites
-This project uses a set of docker containers in order to oarchesteate and store the data.
-Therefore is not already installed it is recommended to use [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run and mange the containers.
+This project uses a set of docker containers in order to orchestrate and store the data.
+Therefore, if not already installed it is recommended to use [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run and manage the containers.

 Optionally if using [VS Code](https://code.visualstudio.com/), the project comes with a configured dev container that can be started from within VS Code.
-Ensure the [Remote Developement](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension is installed thenyou can [clone the repository](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar) and start the container.
+Ensure the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension is installed then you can [clone the repository](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar) and start the container.

 ---